douglas86/personal-link-tracker/README.md

 <img src="./public/static/readmeImages/useSWR.jpeg" alt="no image" height="50" width="50">

-css, JavaScript, Nextjs Framework, Prisma with postgres as my database, AWS (Amazon web service), useSWR (Stale while revalidating) hook for data fetching
+css, JavaScript, Nextjs Framework, Prisma with postgres as my database, AWS (Amazon web service), useSWR (Stale while revalidating) hook for data fetcher
 <hr/>

 ### This is a short description of the design structure